 Intertrochanteric fractures can be stable or unstable depending on whether it is a two or three part fracture.
 Those fractures deemed unstable are often difficult to reduce and usually require an implant for stabilization.

 These patients typically present with a short and externally rotated lower extremity.
 Past medical and social history should be obtained to optimize perioperative management and to prepare for postoperative rehabilitative care.
 It is important to evaluate the skin (open versus closed fracture) and the neurovascular status.
 Evaluation of a range of motion is typically not possible due to pain.
 Basic lab studies such as complete blood count, comprehensive metabolic panel, and coagulation studies should be obtained to recognize abnormalities that may need time to correct prior to surgical stabilization.
-Early involvement of a multidisciplinary team including anesthesia and internal medicine or geriatrics is ideal to medically optimize surgical candidates for operative repair.
+Early involvement of an interprofessional team including anesthesia and internal medicine or geriatrics is ideal to medically optimize surgical candidates for operative repair.

 Plain radiographs are the initial films chosen to evaluate for these fractures.
 The recommended views include the anteroposterior (AP) pelvis, AP and cross-table lateral of the affected hip and full-length radiographs of the affected femur.
 Although the diagnosis can be made without pelvic films, pelvic radiographs are useful to assist in preoperative planning for restoration of the proper neck-shaft angle.
 Full-length radiographs of the femur are useful to assess for deformities of the femur shaft which could affect the placement of an intramedullary nail and evaluation of prior implants in the distal femur.
 CT and MRI are typically not indicated but can be used if radiographs are negative, although the physical exam is consistent with a fracture.
 Additionally, a physician-assisted AP traction view of the injured hip can be helpful in further characterizing fracture morphology and feasibility of closed reduction or need for open reduction techniques.